 The Indian tradition does not accept that the thinking condition, which the beginner's attempts at meditation and ordinary introspection have in common, is inevitable.
 It looks at it, in the language of Vedanta, as an unfortunate entanglement of our conscious essence, atman, with the activities of the mind, manas.
 The entanglement shows itself in the fact that in the ordinary waking state most people identify with their body, feelings and thoughts.
 The archetypal example of the latter is perhaps Descartes (1641/1931), who in his famous 'cogito ergo sum', made his entire existence contingent on being a 'thinking thing' (a res cogitans).
 One can find this tendency to conflate consciousness with 'thinking' throughout Western thought, though the development of apparently unconscious machines that can at least imitate human thought is slowly beginning to make space for a more subtle understanding of their relationship.
 The Indian tradition looked at identification with one's thoughts as a beginners' error, at least since the time of the fascinating story of Indra and Virochana in the Chandogya Upanishad (8.
 7-12).(8)

-It is not possible to do here justice to the full complexity of yoga as knowledge system -- for that there are too many different approaches and methods -- but for the limited purpose of indicating why the Indian systems of yoga can manage where Western psychological research has failed, we need to focus only on one element of yoga: the possibility of freeing one's consciousness entirely from the processes that go on inside it.
-WIth this we have come to the very core of what sets Indian Psychology apart from other approaches to psychology.
-In isolation, it may look simple, but it is actually rather complex and has far-reaching ramifications for philosophy as well as for psychology.
-Some of these issues we have covered in other sections of Infinity in a Drop [ADD INTERNAL REFERENCES].
-All I want to do here is offer a short summary.
+It is not possible to do here justice to the full complexity of yoga as knowledge system — for that there are too many different approaches and methods — but for the limited purpose of indicating why the Indian systems of yoga can manage where Western psychological research has failed, we need to focus only on one element of yoga: the possibility of freeing one's consciousness entirely from the processes that go on inside it.
+With this we have come to the very core of what sets Indian Psychology apart from other approaches to psychology.
+This is a rather complex issue with far-reaching ramifications for philosophy as well as for psychology.
+All I can do here is offer a short summary.

 One finds the possibility of separating one's consciousness from one's mind mentioned in various forms throughout the Indian tradition.
 Most schools of Indian thought attribute human suffering to ignorance, and in the language of the Samkhya, the defining characteristic of this ignorance is an erroneous identification of our true Self, purusha with the limited movements of Nature, prakriti.(9) The cure consists then of two main processes that are mentioned in virtually all schools of yoga.
 The first is a shift of the center of our consciousness away from prakriti, to which the processes and the contents of the mind belong, till it is fully centered in the purusha, the ultimate essence of our being.
 The second process takes place within the domain of prakriti under influence of the purusha: it is the purification and ultimately transformation of one's nature.